stroiman/create-react-app/README.md

-# Create React App - mocha flavoured
+# Mocha Flavoured Create React App

 create-react-app is a great tool for bootstrapping a react application, but it comes with Jest as unit test runner - I would rather use mocha.